-The Crown Estate's data is collected and then stored on a software tool that acts as Carbon Credential's data management platform.
+The Crown Estate's sustainability reporting framework incorporates energy, water, waste, fuels, business travel, and associated carbon emissions, reported for the financial year from 1st March 2019 to 31st April 2020.
+The data is collected and then stored on a software tool that acts as Carbon Intelligence's data management platform.
 This specialised tool is catered towards the professional management of environmental data, whereby information can be stored at a granular level - whether this be at the meter, vehicle or asset level etc. In addition to this, the tool can store numerous data sources such as invoices and half hourly data; this permits us to carry out validation checks on the data to ensure it remains accurate.
 As shown below, numerous data sources are fed into the system to produce an array of outputs (please see figure 1).